amymlee/henrymeds/README.md

 }
 ```

-Clients can view availabilities without needing a clientId using GET /client/availabilities, but will need to register and obtain a clientId using POST /client/new in order to reserve an appointment with a provider.
-An example response body for GET /client/availabilities looks like this:
+Clients can view availabilities without needing a clientId using `GET /client/availabilities`, but will need to register and obtain a clientId using POST /client/new in order to reserve an appointment with a provider.
+An example response body for `GET /client/availabilities` looks like this:
 ```
 [
     {